Almond: Marzipan

 Marzipan, a smooth, sweetened almond paste, is used in a number of elegant cakes and desserts.
 Princess cake is covered by marzipan (similar to fondant), as is Battenberg cake.
-In Sicily, sponge cake is covered with marzipan to make cassatella di sant'Agata and cassata siciliana, and marzipan is dyed and crafted into realistic fruit shaped to make frutta martorana.
+In Sicily, sponge cake is covered with marzipan to make cassatella di sant'Agata and cassata siciliana, and marzipan is dyed and crafted into realistic fruit shapes to make frutta martorana.
 The Andalusian Christmas pastry pan de Cádiz is filled with marzipan and candied fruit.